 How to Prepare for a Family Camping Trip

-Decide where to camp: You can pretty much camp anywhere!
+You can pretty much camp anywhere!
 National parks, state parks, local campsites, amusement parks, beach camping, mountain camping, desert camping – it’s all available.
+Take a fun tour of Nevada ghost towns and camping along the way.
 Decide where you want to go and start searching online for a campsite nearby.

-Choose tent, RV,wagon, glamping or a cabin: Camping comes in many different forms We are a tent camping family.
-We enjoy sleeping outside and tent camping is pretty inexpensive.
+Camping comes in many different forms.
+We are a tent camping family.
+We enjoy sleeping outside, and tent camping is pretty inexpensive.
 But there are so many options for camping.

-We’ve camped in a tee pee outside Bryce National Park.
+We’ve camped in a teepee outside Bryce National Park.
 We’ve stayed at campgrounds with western wagons for camping in.
 Most KOA campgrounds offer cabins.
 Later this summer we are heading to Utah for our very first “glamping” trip where our tents will have beds in them.
-And if you want more indoor options, you can even rent RVs or campvans.
+And if you want more indoor options, you can even rent RVs or campervans.

 A nice bathroom is one of the other amenities to look for.
 Some campsites have really nice bathrooms with complimentary showers.
 Others have only toilets and showers that take quarters.

-Watch the Weather: Make sure to check out the weather of where you will be camping.
-Some parks have a lot of varying elevations and one area of the park can be snowing while another area is sunny and warm.
+Make sure to check out the weather of where you will be camping.
+Some parks have a lot of varying elevations, and one area of the park can be snowing while another area is sunny and warm.
 Check the overnight lows and make sure you have the proper gear for the weather.

-Pack Your Gear: Make sure you know how to sent up your tent if you are tent camping.
-Double check that air mattresses don’t leak.
+The Camping Planner includes a packing list to make this easy to keep track of.
+Make sure you know how to set up your tent if you are tent camping.
+Double-check that air mattresses don’t leak.
 Yes, it’s OK to use an air mattress!
 We do every time.
 Pack what you will need to cook.
-Check out our list of Useful Camping Gear for Beginnersfor more ideas on what you will need to pack.
+Check out our list of Useful Camping Gear for Beginners for more ideas on what you will need to pack.
 Bring along some sturdy rope for a clothesline to dry off clothes, towels, and swimsuits.